Countdown (supermarket): Onecard

-Countdown uses a discount and rewards programme called "OneCard" which was introduced in July 2003 and was shared by the Woolworths and Foodtown brands.
+Countdown used a discount and rewards programme called "OneCard" which was introduced in July 2003 and was shared by the Woolworths and Foodtown brands.
 The actual Onecard is a standard magnetic stripe card that is loaded into the POS system via the EFTPOS terminal.
+AA Members were able to use their membership card.
 Countdown's Onecard specials are the predominantly visible price on member-discounted products.
 The non-promotional price is displayed below.

+Onecard was discontinued and replaced by Everyday Rewards effective 1 February 2024.

 Onecard Visa

-Onecard Visa is a Visa card based on Onecard.
-It is the same as the regular Visa cards and has additional rewards features.
+Onecard Visa was a Visa card based on Onecard.
+It was the same as the regular Visa cards and had additional rewards features.

 Fuel discounts

 Introduced in 2006, Countdown supermarkets began offering fuel discounts for transactions of $40 and over (as of September 2009).
 In August 2016 fuel discounts redeemable at BP, Caltex and Gull petrol stations replaced the former arrangement with Shell/Z.

+Eight years after partnering with AA Smartfuel, Countdown discontinued its fuel discount offerings, as part of the wider discontinuation of its Onecard programme in early 2024.

 Private label brands

-Countdown has seven private label brands - of which all except Signature Range and 'Countdown' branded products are in common with private label brands of Woolworths Supermarkets Australia.
+As of 2018, Countdown had seven private label brands – of which all except Signature Range and 'Countdown' branded products are in common with private label brands of Woolworths Supermarkets Australia.